visgl/deck.gl/docs/api-reference/core/deck.md

 #### `gl` (WebGLContext) {#gl}

-WebGL context.
-Will be auto-created if not supplied.
-Deprecated, use `device`.
+WebGL context to use.
+This prop is deprecated and replaced by `device`.

 #### `id` (string) {#id}